FindNode

 FindNode is part of the AAI project (Accessibility and Automation Integration), it consists of the following components:

 Selector sits on top of Accessibility and UI Automator, each UI element or container of UI elements is identified by node or sets of nodes, each node has its ID that is unique on the current screen.
-Selector provide various ways to search for one or multiple nodes. once the nodes are acquired, you can do interesting things such as obtain the texts/images or perform action such as click on button or entering the text on the text field, all without coordinates.
-This allow one automation script to run on different resolutions which is not possible using coordinates.
-The coordinates are acquired during the runtime.
+Selector provides various ways to search for one or multiple nodes. once the nodes are acquired, many interesting things can be done such as obtain the texts/images or perform actions such as click on button or entering the text on the text field, all without coordinates.
+This allow one automation script to run on different resolutions and sizes which is not possible using coordinates.
+The coordinates of the nodes are acquired during the runtime.

 For Example: